msadeedashraf/python-code-0724/problem_to_solve/Assignment.md

 P7.
 Create a square root or cube of a number.
 P8.
 Take 5 input find the percentage and apply a condition if you passed or failed and grade them. (< 50 is fail, < 60 is C, < 70 B, < 80 A, Rest A+ )
 P9.
 Take an input string from a user and check if a word is part of that input. if then display word found or not found.
+P10. from a list of student print all the names starting with "S" P11. take an input from the user for the same input generate the table ( 2 \* 1 = 2) using while loop P12. print a list of prime numbers from 1-100